Qing dynasty: Science and technology

 Protestant missionaries by the 1830s translated and printed Western science and medical textbooks.
-The textbooks found homes in the rapidly enlarging network of missionary schools, and universities.
+The textbooks found homes in the rapidly enlarging network of missionary schools and universities.
 The textbooks opened learning open possibilities for the small number of Chinese students interested in science, and a very small number interested in technology.
-After 1900, Japan had a greater role in bringing modern science and technology to Chinese audiences but even then they reached chiefly the children of the rich landowning gentry, who seldom engaged in industrial careers.
+After 1900, Japan had a greater role in bringing modern science and technology to Chinese audiences but even then they reached chiefly the children of the rich landowning gentry.

 Arts and culture

 Under the Qing, inherited forms of art flourished and innovations occurred at many levels and in many types.
 High levels of literacy, a successful publishing industry, prosperous cities, and the Confucian emphasis on cultivation all fed a lively and creative set of cultural fields.

-By the end of the nineteenth century, national artistic and cultural worlds had begun to come to terms with the cosmopolitan culture of the West and Japan.
-The decision to stay within old forms or welcome Western models was now a conscious choice rather than an unchallenged acceptance of tradition.
+By the end of the 19th century, national artistic and cultural worlds had begun to come to terms with the cosmopolitan culture of the West and Japan.
+The decision to stay within old forms or welcome Western models was now a conscious choice.
 Classically trained Confucian scholars such as Liang Qichao and Wang Guowei read widely and broke aesthetic and critical ground later cultivated in the New Culture Movement.